-Scientists have noted that the average temperatures on Earth have been increasing.
+Scientists have noted that the average temperatures on Earth have been increasing over time.
 They believe one contributing factor of this is the greenhouse effect.
 This effect is caused by the buildup of greenhouse gases, such as methane, water vapor, and carbon dioxide.
 Methane can come from decomposing organic material; a man-made source of methane is farming.
 Carbon dioxide can come from combustion, as in a car engine.
 Atmospheric water vapor can come from evaporating seas and lakes, but also as a byproduct of combustion.
-The Earth absorbs radiation of all wavelengths from the Sun; some of this radiation causes the Earth to warm up.
+The Earth absorbs radiation of all wavelengths from the Sun and some of this radiation causes the Earth to warm up.
 This heat is radiated away from the Earth as infrared.
-The greenhouse gases absorb this energy causing the atmosphere to warm up.
+The greenhouse gases absorb and trap this energy, causing the atmosphere to warm up.
 This is the same way a greenhouse works.
 The glass lets the radiation through into the greenhouse, but it won’t let the heat leave.

-Although the link between the rising levels of greenhouse gases and increase in global temperatures is well agreed in the scientific community, the cause of the increase of greenhouse gases is not so well agreed.
+Although the link between the rising levels of greenhouse gases and increase in global temperatures is well agreed upon in the scientific community, the cause of the increase of greenhouse gases is not.
 There are some scientists that believe that this change in the composition of the atmosphere is natural.
-They believe that the composition of the atmosphere naturally varies in cycles with times when the levels of greenhouses gases is high and other times when it is low.
+They believe that the composition of the atmosphere naturally varies in cycles, with times when the levels of greenhouses gases is high and other times when it is low.
 The vast majority of the scientific population however, believe that the increase in global temperatures is due to human activity.

-An increase in global temperatures will lead to climate change.
-This is a change in the average weather experience in an area over a few decades.
+However, an increase in global temperatures will lead to climate change, which is a change in the average weather experience in an area over a few decades.
 This could lead to more droughts in the summer and storms with extreme snow in the winter.
 Change in climates across the world could have devastating effects on landscape, animal life, and even human life.
-Potential effects would be different migration patterns for some animals or that crops don’t grow as well in areas of the world were they used to grow well.
+Potential effects can include different migration patterns for some animals or crops not growing as well in areas of the world were they used to be abundant.
 Some areas may experience more extreme weather as the global temperatures increase.
 The increase in temperature also will affect the amount of polar ice.
 As this ice melts and with the thermal expansion of the oceans, the sea level rises.
 This can be particularly dangerous for some low-lying island nations such as the Maldives, a country which is already susceptible to coastal flooding.
 Animal habitats have also been affected by the change in global temperatures.
 The Adélie penguins, which alongside Emperor penguins are the only true antarctic penguins, may become endangered as the amount of space they can inhabit in Antarctica is shrinking.

 There are many different renewable energy resources that are set to replace current fossil-fuel power plants.
 Engineers are working to make these resource more efficient and more affordable.
-To find out more about energy resources check out our energy resources teacher guide.
+To find out more about energy resources check out the energy resources lesson plans.